 Rooting your phone gives you complete access of all the data which is apparently locked by the manufacturers.
-This includes the removing the factory restrictions and making changes to the internal system and the operating system.
-Gaining the root access gives you the privileges to install various applications to enhance the performance of your device, allows you to remove the built-in applications/programs, helps you to upgrade the battery life of your device & install the apps which require the root access for the proper functionality and modify your device in so many other ways e.g using mods and custom roms.
+This includes removing the factory restrictions and making changes to the internal system and the operating system.
+Gaining the root access gives you the privileges to install various applications to enhance the performance of your device, allows you to remove the built-in applications/programs, helps you to upgrade the battery life of your device & install the apps which require the root access for the proper functionality and modify your device in so many other ways e.g using mods and custom ROMs.

 While rooting your phone, please keep it in mind that the Root Process isn’t official and has nothing to deal with Google Inc and the device manufacturer, which is Sony in our case.
 Follow the guide carefully to prevent any damages to the device as the method is completely custom.